 What will I do at my volunteer Teaching Placement in the Philippines?

-At your volunteer Teaching Placement in the Philippines, you’ll work with disadvantaged students at primary schools and high schools, and support local teachers.
+At your volunteer Teaching Placement in the Philippines, you’ll work with disadvantaged students at elementary schools and high schools, and support local teachers.
 You will:

 - Help children to improve their English language skills